Table of contents

 Feature Type Minimum Distance Guidelines*

-Between a curl and an internal bend ±6 times the curl's radius plus the thickness of the material
+Between a curl and an internal bend ±6 times the curl's radius + material thickness

-Between a curl and an external bend ±9 times the curl's radius plus the thickness of the material
+Between a curl and an external bend ±9 times the curl's radius + material thickness

 Between a hem and an external bend ±8 times the sheet thickness